foundersandcoders/coursebook/src/workshops/css-layout/index.md

 ### Challenge 2: using the Stack

 You're going to use the Stack to fix the layout of a web page.
-Download the starter files using the command at the start of the workshop, then open `challenge-2/index.html` in your editor.
+Open `challenge-2/index.html` in your editor.

 <figure>
   <iframe src="starter-files/challenge-2/"></iframe>